Arrogance and Apartheid vs Humility and Justice

 Allah Almighty introduced the message of love since He sent Adam (peace be on him) till the last Messenger Muhammed (peace be on him).

-‘You will not achieve the highest level of imaan until you get rid of this hate, until you love for others what you love for yourself.’
+‘You will not achieve the highest level of imaan, until you love for others what you love for yourself.’
+(Ahmad).

-And when some companions demonstrated arrogance, he was sad and said
+And when some companions demonstrated arrogance, because the colour of his mother, the prophet (peace be on him) was sad and said

-‘You are a person who has some traces of jahaliyya in him’.
+‘You are a person who has some traces of jahaliyya in you’.
+(Bukhari and Muslim).

 The cure for kibr

 Don’t despise others.
 Hatred breeds hatred.
-Extremism breeds extremism.
-To fight extremism and hatred you need fairness and justice and love.
+Oppression breeds extremism.
+To fight extremism and hatred you need fairness and justice, love and respect.
 You need to create new opportunities for people, new jobs for those who are jobless, you need to stop discriminating against them.
 You have apartheid in Palestine and Israel.
 This can never be a peaceful state.
 Claiming that Heights of Golan is Israeli territory is not going to bring peace at all.
 But arrogance and pride dominate, because one side feels: ‘Why not?
 I can do it.’

 If you are really seeking peace then the way forward is through justice and fairness towards the Palestinians.
 For those that are under occupation they endure systematic hatred.